Jessica Ahlquist: Early life

-Ahlquist is the niece of writer, artist and humanist Steve Ahlquist.

 Lawsuit

 In July 2010, the American Civil Liberties Union (ACLU) sent a letter to the school superintendent on behalf of an unnamed parent who complained about a banner at the school which contained a "school prayer."
 After reading about the complaint, Ahlquist decided to sit in on the school board meetings.
 She also created a Facebook page to raise support for the cause.
 At an August 2010 meeting of the Cranston School Committee, a subcommittee was asked to make recommendations about the disposition of the banner; Ahlquist attended the public meetings of the subcommittee in November 2010 and February 2011.
 At the end of the November meeting, out of safety concerns, a police escort was provided for Ahlquist and one other person who spoke in favor of the banner's removal.
 At a contentious meeting of the full committee, she argued the case for the removal of the banner and a similar display at Bain Middle School.
-The committee voted 4-3 in favor of keeping the banner in place, despite a budget deficit and the threat of an ACLU lawsuit.
+The committee voted 4–3 in favor of keeping the banner in place, despite a budget deficit and the threat of an ACLU lawsuit.

 A lawsuit was filed in April 2011, with Ahlquist as the plaintiff.
-The Cranston School Committee had made defense arrangements with Joseph V. Cavanagh, Jr. and The Becket Fund for Religious Liberty which represented them without charge.
+The Cranston School Committee had made defense arrangements with Joseph V. Cavanagh Jr. and The Becket Fund for Religious Liberty which represented them without charge.

-In the January 11, 2012 Ahlquist v.
+In the January 11, 2012, Ahlquist v.
 Cranston ruling, District Court Judge Ronald R. Lagueux of the United States District Court for the District of Rhode Island ruled that a "School Prayer" banner posted in Cranston High School West was a violation of the Establishment Clause of the United States Constitution, in part based on the United States Supreme Court's earlier rulings in Lemon v.
 Kurtzman (1971), Lynch v.
 Donnelly (1984), and Lee v.
 Weisman (1992), and ordered its removal.

-On February 16, 2012, the Cranston School Committee decided not to appeal by a 5-2 vote.
+On February 16, 2012, the Cranston School Committee decided not to appeal by a 5–2 vote.
 The banner was removed, intact, during the first weekend in March, and the school and city agreed to pay the ACLU $150,000 in legal fees.